 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This contemporary romance is a paperback edition that was published by Forever on December 1, 2011 in paperback and has 350 pages.
+This contemporary romance is a paperback edition that was published by Forever on December 1, 2011 and has 350 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Instant Attraction, Instant Gratification, Instant Temptation, The Night Before Christmas, "Under the Mistletoe", Animal Magnetism, It Had to Be You, Simply Irresistible, The Sweetest Thing, Animal Attraction, Rumor Has It, Rescue My Heart, It’s in His Kiss, Lucky in Love, He's So Fine, At Last, One in a Million, Forever and a Day, Second Chance Summer, My Kind of Wonderful, "Wrapped in You", Get A Clue, The Trouble with Mistletoe, Chasing Christmas Eve

 Third in the Lucky Harbor romance series and revolving around three sisters who have inherited an old B&B. The couple focus is on Chloe Traeger and Sawyer Thompson.

 It’s been a year since they inherited.

 It’s a fun, cozy, escapist kind of romance with that small-town feel and people who care about each other.

 It’s pretty funny how bad these two have it.
 They want and don’t want with want rapidly gaining the ascendancy.
 It’s a battle of avoidance, “the whole he-wears-a-badge and your whole hate-authority thing”, and it ain’t workin’.
 It can be a bit tedious to read since we know they’re going to end up together, but it’s also a bit fun to read as Shalvis gives it a bit of a twist with both of them having to do some thinking about where they came from and what they truly want now.